 In July 2007, MSC Software Corporation filed a lawsuit against the Company alleging misappropriation of trade secrets, breach of confidentiality and other claims.
 On April 10, 2014, a jury returned a verdict against the Company.
 The Company challenged the verdict and on November 13, 2014, a judge vacated all but \$0.4 million of the judgment and ordered a new trial on damages.
+On August 21, 2017, the court granted Altair's motion to strike the testimony of MSC's damage expert and on October 11, 2017, the court mooted the remaining pre-trial motions and allowed the Company to file a motion for summary judgment on the issue of whether MSC can prove damages.
 On December 13, 2017, the court granted Altair's motion for summary judgment and dismissed MSC's claim of trade secret misappropriation.
 On January 5, 2018, MSC filed a notice of appeal of the final judgment entered on December 13, 2017 and prior orders in this action to the Sixth Circuit Court of Appeals.
 On January 19, 2018, Altair filed a cross-appeal.
 The Sixth Circuit referred the case to mediation.
+On March 22, 2018, the Sixth Circuit set a briefing schedule.
+On April 5, 2018, the opening brief was deferred to June 5, 2018, to allow time for mediation.
 Mediation is on-going, and the Company cannot be certain of the outcome of this matter.
 The Company has estimated and recorded a liability for the probable loss.